We helped write the sequel to "Cracking the Coding Interview". Read 9 chapters for free

 Behavioral

 This varies by role.
-For mid-level roles you’ll be mostly asked about your own experiences.
-For more senior roles, you will be asked about how you would handle hypothetical scenarios (e.g., underperforming direct reports, conflict in your org, etc.).
+For IC roles you’ll be asked about your own experiences.
+For management roles, you will be asked about how you would handle certain scenarios (e.g., underperforming direct reports, conflict in your org, etc.).

 Like Amazon, Stripe has some principles they harken back to when evaluating your responses.
 They’re called Operating Principles (the analog to Amazon’s Leadership Principles).
-Unlike Amazon, however, you won’t be asked behavioral questions in other rounds.
-They’ll just be concentrated in this one.
+Unlike Amazon, however, you won’t be asked behavioral questions in other rounds, just like this one.

 How Stripe Makes Hiring Decisions